You are here

-Millions of Americans live with a common type of irregular heartbeat called atrial fibrillation (AFib).1,2 In fact, in 2018 approximately 7.5 million people in the U.S. are projected to be affected by AFib.1 However, some of these people won’t know they have it until it is discovered by a healthcare provider, because the condition can have no symptoms.3 The prevalence of AFib increases with age, with those 65 and older being at greatest risk – roughly 9% of people in this age group have the condition.3 Some additional risk factors for AFib include diabetes, high blood pressure and heart disease (e.g., congestive heart failure, coronary artery disease, prior heart attacks).4
+Millions of Americans are estimated to live with a common type of irregular heartbeat called atrial fibrillation (AFib).1 In fact, in 2019 approximately 8 million people in the U.S. are projected to be affected by AFib.2 However, some of these people may not know they have it because the condition can have no symptoms.1 The prevalence of AFib is higher in people aged 65 and older – about 9% of people in this age group have the condition.1 Some additional risk factors for AFib include diabetes, high blood pressure and certain heart disease (e.g., congestive heart failure, coronary artery disease).1,3

 Why is awareness of AFib and its risk factors so important?
-Because those with AFib have a five times greater chance of stroke than those without the condition.5,6 And strokes related to AFib are more likely to be severe than non-AFib-related strokes.6,7
+Because those with AFib have up to a five times greater chance of stroke than those without the condition5,6 and strokes related to AFib are more likely to be severe than non-AFib-related strokes.5,7

 - Heart Rhythm Society.
-Risk Factors for Atrial Fibrillation. https://www.hrsonline.org/Patient-Resources/Heart-Diseases-Disorders/Atrial-Fibrillation-AFib/Risk-Factors-for-AFib.
-Accessed August 2018
+Risk factors for atrial fibrillation. https://www.hrsonline.org/Patient-Resources/Heart-Diseases-Disorders/Atrial-Fibrillation-AFib/Risk-Factors-for-AFib.

 - National Heart, Lung, and Blood Institute (NHLBI).
 Atrial fibrillation. https://www.nhlbi.nih.gov/health-topics/atrial-fibrillation.
 Accessed March 1, 2019.